Gender: Mixed (male and female)

 - Norway House Cree Nation's Project Venture (Norway House Cree Nation) (Manitoba) (2011-2013) (performance monitoring and assessment completed)

-- Nithotiion:sa Ka'nikonhri:io Enshonthahi:ta - The Youth Will Walk a Path of Good Mind (Mohawk Council of Kanesatake) (Quebec) (2013-2018) (performance monitoring and assessment in progress)
+- Nithotiion:sa Ka'nikonhri:io Enshonthahi:ta - The Youth Will Walk a Path of Good Mind (Mohawk Council of Kanesatake) (Quebec) (2013-2018) (performance monitoring and assessment completed)

 - Ooskahtsuk (Youth) Club (Tataskweyak Cree Nation) (Manitoba) (2010-2014) (performance monitoring and assessment completed)